Improve your Lighthouse score with these hands-on tips

 Why should you care about your Lighthouse score?

-Having a good Lighthouse score ensures you follow industry standards and that the website you make provides a good user experience.
+Having a good Lighthouse score ensures you follow industry standards and that your website provides a good user experience, which in turn can lead to more platform users signing up.
 And if that’s not enough of a motivation, then the fact that google actually uses the key metrics shown in Lighthouse to determine the position they show your website in search results might help motivate you.

 Focussing on a high Lighthouse score gives several competitive advantages for digital products: